 Bring a shareable food item and your own liquid refreshments

 The club will supply hot dogs and hamburgers and condiments

 The ABIN Society has successfully raised $40,000 and built their first school in Nepal, Bandhevi Primary School in Aapchaur.
 They are working on their second project of raising $2,500 to provide desks for empty classrooms in Yagyamati Secondary School in Kathmandu before starting construction on their second school.
-On March 11 they introduced a new trail race in East Sooke Park which was being directed by long-time Harrier, Randy Jones.
-The 10K and 5K races were an outstanding success with 110 finishers in both distances.
-They raised enough money to complete their second project.
+On March 11, 2018 they introduced a new trail race in East Sooke Park which was being directed by long-time Harrier, Randy Jones.
+The 10K and 5K races were an outstanding success with 110 finishers in both distances and were supported by many club volunteers and participants.
 The second annual ABIN 10K and 5K races will take place on Sunday, March 10, 2019.